-Guest artists will include world-renowned tubist Jim Self (the voice of the mothership in Close Encounters of the Third Kind) and the TCLA Dodecatet, a 12-piece ensemble of top professional players.
+Guest artists will include world-renowned tubist Jim Self (the voice of the mothership in Close Encounters of the Third Kind) and the Hollywood Tuba 12, a 12-piece ensemble of top professional players.

-Also featured will be The Tubadours, a superb pro quartet (seen here at the 2011 concert), and the USC Tuba Quartet, recently returned from a European tour.
+Also featured will be The Tubadours, a superb pro quartet (seen here at the 2011 concert), and the USC Tuba Quartet.

-Marking his third year as conductor is Scott Wilkinson, a second-generation native Angelino, professional tubist, and long-time TubaChristmas participant.
+Marking his sixth year as conductor is Scott Wilkinson, a second-generation native Angelino, professional tubist, and long-time TubaChristmas participant.

 The concert is free to the public, and the audience is encouraged to sing along, led by Scott's wife, singer/songwriter Joanna Cazden.